Missed connections caused by airline delays should be the responsibility of the airlines

 Travelers United is discussing a change to the US regulations with both Congress and DOT.
 We are trying to institute delay rules similar to those of the EU here in the USA.
 When airlines had reciprocity agreements, missed connections caused by airline delays were handled by shifting passengers to other airlines.
 Today, most of the reciprocity agreements are no longer in force.
 Passengers need protection for missed connections that are no fault of their own.
 And, airlines should be held accountable for maintaining their public schedules.

 If you agree with our efforts, join together with us and add your voice to thousands of others in Washington, DC.
 The more voices we have the better our concerns are heard.
-Plus, you will get benefits of secure WiFi, a travel info vault, $25 a month in dining savings, and a downloadable copy of Travel Rights.
-All in all, more than $400 in value for $29 the first year and then $39 for subsequent years.
+Plus, you will get the benefits of secure WiFi, a travel info vault, and a password manager.
+All in all, more than $250 in value for $49 a year.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.